devu1997/cls-tracer/README.md

 }
 ```

+## Integration with loggers

+You can retrieve the request/job id using `tracer.id()` inside the logger to populate request/job ids in the application logs without passing the request id explicitly across all modules.

+Refer the examples given [here](https://github.com/devu1997/cls-tracer/tree/master/examples).

 ## Performance impact

-Note that this library has a certain performance impact on your application due to AsyncLocalStorage API usage.
+Note that this library has a certain performance impact on your application as it is based on [AsyncLocalStorage](https://nodejs.org/api/async_hooks.html#async_hooks_class_asynclocalstorage) which uses [async hooks](https://nodejs.org/api/async_hooks.html).

 ## License